 Effect of Specialty Mental Health Probation on Public Safety Outcomes: A Matched Trial

-Importance: Probation has become a cornerstone of efforts to reduce mass incarceration.
-Although understudied, specialty probation could improve outcomes for the overrepresented group of people with mental illness.
+Importance Probation is a cornerstone of efforts to reduce mass incarceration.
+Although it is understudied, specialty probation could improve outcomes for the overrepresented group of people with mental illness.

-Intervention: Specialty probationers were assigned to small, homogeneous caseloads supervised by expert officers.
-Data indicate specialty officers had better relationships with probationers, participated more in probationers’ treatment, and relied more on positive compliance strategies than traditional officers.
+Interventions Specialty probationers were assigned to small, homogeneous caseloads supervised by experts.
+Prior data indicate that specialty officers had better relationships with probationers, participated more in probationers’ treatment, and relied more on positive compliance strategies than traditional officers.

-Conclusions and Relevance: Despite no specific effect on violence, well-implemented specialty probation appears effective in reducing general recidivism.
+Conclusions and Relevance Although it did not specifically reduce violence, well-implemented specialty probation appears to be effective in reducing general recidivism.
 Reform efforts for people with mental illness could leverage probation—a ubiquitous and revitalized node of the justice system.